-While we may not be able to travel at the moment, there’s nothing stopping us from dreaming!
+Whilst we may not be able to travel at the moment, there’s nothing to stop us from dreaming!
 France boasts the exquisite cities of Paris, Nice and Marseilles, but what of its places more off the beaten track?
-France is laden with some fantastic but lesser known nooks and crannies, just waiting to be explored.
-So, without further ado, here are 12 suggestions for your next French adventure.
+France is laden with some fantastic but lesser-known nooks and crannies that can show you a different side to France.
+With that, here are 12 suggestions for your next French adventure.

 2. Gorges de l’Ardèche